- Council Members

 - close the case and issue advice to the veterinary surgeon;

 - refer a complaint to the DC for a hearing.
-It will do this where it considers that there is a realistic prospect of the DC finding that the veterinary surgeon’s alleged conduct falls far short of the standard expected of a reasonably competent veterinary surgeon.
-The PIC will do so in particular when it takes the view that the behaviour, if proved, is fundamentally incompatible with his/her being a veterinary surgeon and this may include any behaviours in the following (non-exhaustive) list:
+It will do this where it considers that there is a realistic prospect of the DC finding that the veterinary surgeon’s alleged conduct falls far short of the standard expected of a reasonably competent veterinary surgeon, and it considers that it is in the public interest to do so.
+The Stage 2 PIC will do so in particular when it takes the view that the behaviour, if proved, is fundamentally incompatible with his/her being a veterinary surgeon and this may include any behaviours in the following (non-exhaustive) list:

 - Very poor professional performance where there has been a serious departure from the standards set out in the RCVS Code of Professional Conduct;